dhgwilliam/deck.rb/README.md

   * close box
 * requests from Christopher Gandrud <http://christophergandrud.blogspot.com/2012/05/aspirational-useful-deckrb-with.html>
   * There really aren’t title slides.
-  * The slideshow opens as a locally hosted webserver, and the command to build a stand alone HTML presentation doesn’t seem to work that well (hence no example included with this post).
   * It only allows you to use the Swiss template.
   * I couldn’t figure out how to easily get MathJax support to display equations.